 Pork Chops with Peppers and Green Beans

-This tasty dinner of pork chops, peppers, and green beans can be ready in less than a half hour.
+This tasty dinner of pork chops, yellow and red bell peppers, and green beans can be ready in less than a half hour.

 - 4 bone-in pork rib chops (2 1/4 pounds total and 3/4 to 1 inch thick)